rivernews/appl-tracky-spa/docs/dev/README.md

 - [x] Add logout POST to django server

+### Challenge -6: We are only allowed to add one saga to redux's store.
+How can we add multiple sagas?

 - Since we now need two sagas - one for logout and another for login, we need to have a root saga, and then branch out.
 There are several ways to include multiple sagas in the root.
 Common options are `all()`, `fork()`, `spawn()`, and a combination of them.
 [See this RootSaga section](https://redux-saga.js.org/docs/advanced/RootSaga.html) of the redux-saga official for trade offs.
 We will use the simpliest case here, but as the app scale, we might want to switch to `spawn()`.

 - Login / logout using API w/ saga done!! 🎉 🎉 🎉 !!

+### Challenge -5: How to use `try...catch...` block and `fetch()` correctly, such that if error, we can handle side effects differently?

 - Our previous try catch block in saga is not working.
 We don't handle `fetch`'s then catch in the rest api object; instead, we just return `fetch()`, then the try catch block in saga will work.
 [See this post.](https://stackoverflow.com/questions/40007935/how-to-handle-errors-in-fetch-responses-with-redux-saga)
 - Where to store api token?
 Because we want to handle try/catch in saga, we cannot `then()` in authentication object as well.
 The recommended way is to put that in global store, and access it only in saga.
 Of course, this means all API calls have to go through saga. --> Actually you can leave the `then()` in authentication, and just don't use `catch()` there.
 But yes, best practice still, access store in saga, and store is the only "single source of truth".
 [See this post](https://stackoverflow.com/questions/37772877/how-to-get-something-from-the-state-store-inside-a-redux-saga-function) to get store in saga.
 (You have to create a `selector` function)

+### Challenge -4: How to guard (protect) a route, such that if not authenticated (logged in), page will redirect to some page?

 - [x] Extra points - route gaurd for authentication.
     - Turns out that by doing this, we actually don't need `push()` in saga anymore - because our redirection in public/private routes automatically does this.

 ## CRUD-functioning User Interface

+### Challenge -3: How can we reduce boilerplate for registering objects in redux's store, such that all related redux resources will be created in once, for 4 CRUD operations AND 3 async states each?

+We learned how to create the whole redux stuff for an object, that is actions, reducer, saga and typings.
+Now we want to create these again, for all 12 situations - Create/Read/Update/Delete AND Requesting/Success/Failure for each CRUD.
+If you observe, you'll notice many things are repetitive.
+E.g., `Requesting`'s action only cares about updating `async state`, but not doing anything related to our object. `Failure`'s action only cares about `error` message and `async state`.
+If we hard code for all 12 situations, it will be a bulky huge pile of code with tons of copy pasting.
+Plus, we need to do all this over again whenever we want to add new data model.
+If we need two models in redux, that'd be 24.
+If four models, you have 48 situations to write their actions, plus reducer and saga.
+If you want to introduce one more async state, say, `Triggered`, you have 64 situations.
+You get it.
+You'll easily end up writing 100+ functions.
+The boilerplate problem is serious.

+### Challenge -2: Given a data model, how can we build a factory to generate actions, typings, reducers and sagas all in once?

+### Challenge -1: What is the recommended tool or approach to create form in React?

 - Think about next steps - "CRUD" & forms to create com & app & status
     - Stepping into [Formik](https://jaredpalmer.com/formik/docs/overview).
 Install `npm install formik --save`.